 WhatsApp® is NOT a HIPAA compliant telemedicine software and should not be used to share ePHI or deliver online healthcare, since doing so would violate HIPAA regulations.
 Healthcare professionals may use WhatsApp® for general communication or for providing de-identified PHI.

 Recommended: Skype™ is a HIPAA compliant telehealth software

-If healthcare professionals would like to leverage a HIPAA compliant video communication tool, some companies have already stated that they will enter into a HIPAA business associate agreement and follow HIPAA compliance regulations.
-The Office for Civil Rights (OCR) has provided a list of HIPAA compliant telemedicine software:
+For healthcare professionals who would like to utilize a HIPAA compliant video communication tool, some companies have already stated that they will enter into a HIPAA business associate agreement and follow HIPAA compliance regulations.
+The Office for Civil Rights (OCR)¹ has provided a list of HIPAA compliant telemedicine software, which includes:

 - Skype for Business™